vbrusca/ZigMatrixUtils/README.md

 14  var sclr: f32 = 0.0;
 </pre>

-On lines 1 we declare a 3x4 matrix containing out test data.
-On line 2 we declare a en empty matrix used to hold the results and on line 3 we declare an empty matrix ment to eventually hold the identity matrix.
-Next we define the dimension of the input matrix, and subsequently the column count.
+On line 1 we declare a 3x4 matrix containing out test data, <b>m1</b>.
+On line 2 we declare an empty matrix used to hold the results and on line 3 we declare the identity matrix used in calculating the inverse of matrix <b>m1</b>.
+Next, we define the dimension of the input matrix, and subsequently the column count.
 Then we set up Boolean flags to handle some function arguments.
-Lastly, a scalar variable to track multiplication against the matrix.
+Lastly, a scalar variable to track multiplication against the matrix is declared.
 This comes in handy in some cases but isn't important here.

 <pre>
 15  b = rdcXmtx(&m1, cols, hasAug, &retM1, hasIdt, &idtM1, dim, triag, &sclr);